Interested in how to waterproof your wood countertops? Scroll to the bottom where we answer that question!

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link, I earn a small commission, but it won’t cost you a penny more)!

-One of the first design elements that we locked in for our powder room design was a herringbone wood countertop.
-Recently we made a herringbone tray and a herringbone (well, chevron) coffee table.
 We’ve fallen in love with the pattern and the way it emphasizes beautiful wood grains.
-We also knew that the wood countertop would bring some much needed warmth to our otherwise black and white powder room.
+We also knew that the wood countertop would bring some much-needed warmth to our otherwise black and white powder room.

 Alright, let’s start DIYing!